Skip to main content

 Moderator: Thomas Hutschalik, MSc (he/him/his) – Ncardia Services B.V.

-Panelist: Melissa Carpenter, PhD – Carpenter Consulting Corporation
+Panelist: Melissa K. Carpenter, PhD – Carpenter Consulting Corporation

 Panelist: Giuliana Gagliardi, PhD – European Research Council Executive Agency